PlasmaPy/PlasmaPy/docs/plasma/index.rst

 Overview
 --------
-One of core classes in PlasmaPy is `~plasmapy.classes.Plasma`.
-In order to make it easy to work mwith different plasma data in PlasmaPy, the Plasma object provides a number of methods for commonly existing plasmas in nature.
+One of the core classes in PlasmaPy is `~plasmapy.classes.Plasma`.
+In order to make it easy to work with different plasma data in PlasmaPy, the `~plasmapy.classes.Plasma` object provides a number of methods for commonly existing plasmas in nature.

 All Plasma objects are created using the Plasma factory `~plasmapy.classes.Plasma`.